Black Widow (Natasha Romanova): 1990s

 Black Widow appeared in three entries of the Marvel Graphic Novel line in the 1990s.
 Black Widow: The Coldest War (1990) is the 61st entry in the series, featuring Black Widow as she is tricked into believing that her husband is alive and is forced to work for the Soviet Union to save him.
 Punisher/Black Widow: Spinning Doomsday's Web (1992) is the 74th entry in the series and features Black Widow working with the Punisher to defeat Malum.
 Daredevil/Black Widow: Abattoir (1993) is the 75th and final entry in the series, featuring Black Widow and Daredevil as they investigate the murders of telepaths.
 She then starred in a separate graphic novel, Fury/Black Widow: Death Duty (1995).
 Although she shares the title with Nick Fury, he only briefly appears in the book, and she instead teams with Night Raven in his first appearance in Marvel's mainline continuity.

+Black Widow appeared in a flashback story in Uncanny X-Men #268 (September 1990), in which she teams up with Captain America and Wolverine against Hydra.
 Black Widow returned to her black jumpsuit in the 1990s and began working alongside Iron Man during the run of writer John Byrne and artist Paul Ryan, beginning in Iron Man #269 (1991).
 She again became a member of the Avengers with its new roster in Avengers #343 (1992).
 This led to her becoming the leader of the Avengers for a period of time.
 Her association with the Avengers increased her prominence among Marvel superheroes, allowing for appearances in Captain America and Force Works.
 Black Widow returned to Daredevil in issue #362 (1997), which had her become more vengeful as she responded to the Onslaught event that caused the apparent deaths of her allies in the Avengers.
 She reappeared in the new volume of the Avengers, but only infrequently as a guest character.
 Black Widow then starred in a three-issue arc, "The Fire Next Time", by writer Scott Lobdell and penciller Randy Green, in Journey into Mystery #517–519 (1998).
 At the same time, writer Kevin Smith had her return to Daredevil during the first storyline of its second volume.
 Black Widow's Marvel Fanfare story was reprinted as a single volume in 1999, titled Black Widow: Web of Intrigue.

 A new character, Yelena Belova, took the moniker Black Widow beginning in Inhumans #5 (1999).
 The two Black Widows came into conflict in the limited series Black Widow published the same year, which was written by Devin Grayson and illustrated by J. G. Jones, running for three issues.
 The series was part of the Marvel Knights imprint and encompassed a single story, "The Itsy-Bitsy Spider".
 This was the first time a comic book series featured Black Widow as its sole main character; the only other title to do this was her standalone 1990 graphic novel.